PelleLille/hsl-docs/rcptto.rst

 RCPT TO
 =======

-The RCPT TO flow allows verification of `RCPT TO` recipients.
+The RCPT TO context allows verification of `RCPT TO` recipients.

 Pre-defined variables
 ---------------------